damianmcdonald/etl-attribute-mapping/readme.md

 If these credentials are not suitable then the preferred MySql user can be specified at a later stage.

-Once the schemas have been created, the [etl-ddl-dml.sql](/resources/sql/etl-ddl-dml.sql) file should be executed in the MySql console/workbench in order to create the database structure and pre-populate the databases with required data.
+Once the schemas have been created, the [etl-ddl-dml.sql](/resources/sql/etl-ddl-dml.sql) file should be executed in the MySql console|workbench in order to create the database structure and pre-populate the databases with required data.

 ## Kettle installation and configuration